Application/Client Management

 - Other FHIR servers

-Each Client has its own identity (client ID) and authentication mechanism (such as a client secret).
-This allows Aidbox to identify which application is making a request and apply appropriate access controls.
+Each Client has a unique identity (client ID) and authentication credentials (such as a client secret), enabling Aidbox to identify the requesting application and apply appropriate access controls.

 Client Access Control